Meet Our Administration Team

 Nicole holds a BA in Communication Studies from Montclair State University.
 Additionally, she is a summa cum laude graduate from Montclair State University with a MA in Educational Administration.

-Miss Viola holds certifications as a Supervisor, Teacher of the Handicapped, Teacher of English, and Teacher of Elementary Education.
-She currently resides in Colonia, New Jersey.
+Miss Viola holds certifications as a Principal, Supervisor, Teacher of the Handicapped, Teacher of English, and Teacher of Elementary Education.
+She currently resides in Asbury Park, New Jersey.

 GUS KALIKAS, ATHLETIC DIRECTOR